Will I be doing activities with the children on my own or with someone else?

 First of all, make sure your card allows you to withdraw money all over the world.
 You can check this with your bank.

-You can withdraw money in Bali and Java at ATM’s with an international debit or credit card (Visa, Cirrus, Master).
+You can withdraw money in Bali at ATM’s with an international debit or credit card (Visa, Cirrus, Master).
 Please ask your bank about international fees.

 Some ATM's provide bank notes of RPH 50.000 and some of RPH 100.000.In the more rural areas it more easy to pay with the bank notes of RPH 50.000, because the small warungs (shops) often don't have the change.

 You can pay via credit card in large restaurants, banks, travel agencies and big supermarkets.
-But the more remote, the less likely it is.
+A lot of restaurants, stalls, markets and travel agencies accept cash only.
 If you want to travel to the more rural areas, we advise you to take cash.

 You can not pay with a bankcard, creditcard or through Paypal in the Learning Centers.

 Do my electrical devises work and can I charge them?